Ahmed109-eng/online-quiz/README.md

 ### User Story 4:
 * As a user, I want to see which questions I have answered, So that I can know how far I’ve progressed in the quiz.
+### User Story 4:
+* As a user, I want to restart the quiz after completion, So that I can try again to improve my score.

 # Accepted Criteria
 ###  Accepted Criteria 1: